 When it comes to local delicacies, the best-known specialty is Dijon mustard which is milder and creamier than its English cousin!

-Dijon mustard is not longer made in the city but there are several shops known as moutarderies that have been selling the mustard for generations.
+Dijon mustard is no longer made in the city but there are several shops known as moutarderies that have been selling the mustard for generations.

 If you love mustard, you will love Edmond Fallot, on Rue de la Chouette in central Dijon, as this shop stocks every mustard product you could imagine!

-Pain d’epices is another local speciality, the French equivalent of gingerbread.
-Mulot et Petitjean is a factory producing this delicious spicy bread… and it has done for more than 200 years!
+Pain d’epices is another local delicacy, the French equivalent of gingerbread.
+Mulot et Petitjean is a factory producing this delicious spicy bread… and it has been done for more than 200 years!

 As the area is one of the premier wine-growing regions, it is not surprising that another local dish is Boeuf bourguignon, which is another classic, made with beef braised in red Burgundy wine.

 Discover Dijon Wines and a Special Local Liqueur

 The name Burgundy is synonymous with fine wines and the region has more appellations than any other region in France.